A Step-by-Step Guide to Filling Out the W-2 Form

 Employers and employees pay matching tax rates into Medicare — 1.45% each.

 *Good to Know: Not only is there no upper threshold on Medicare earnings; highly compensated individuals must pay an additional .9% above the standard rate, or 2.35% for couples making over $250,000 a year.
-Only the employee pays this additional tax, however.
-The employer payment remains fixed at 1.45%.
+However, only the employee pays this additional tax, while the employer payment remains fixed at 1.45%.*

 Field 7: Social Security Tips